Akumar4318/Netflix-AI/README.md

 - Retrieved trailer video data from the API.
 - Updated the store with trailer video information.
 - Embedded autoplaying, muted YouTube trailers in the app.
-- Added creative and visually appealing Tailwind CSS styles for a stunning design.
+- Added creative and visually appealing Tailwind CSS styles for a stunning design.// -Building secondary Card

 Features